Lyndon B. Johnson

-Lyndon Johnson's Great Society was aimed at expanding civil rights, public broadcasting, access to health care, aid to education and the arts, urban and rural development, consumer protection, environmentalism, and public services.
-He sought to create better living conditions for low-income Americans by spearheading the war on poverty.
+Johnson's domestic policy agenda known as the Great Society was aimed at expanding civil rights, public broadcasting, access to health care, aid to education and the arts, urban and rural development, consumer protection, environmentalism, and public services.
+He sought to create better living conditions for low-income Americans by spearheading the War on Poverty.
 As part of these efforts, Johnson signed the Social Security Amendments of 1965, which resulted in the creation of Medicare and Medicaid.
-Johnson made the Apollo program a national priority; enacted the Higher Education Act of 1965 which established federally insured student loans; and signed the Immigration and Nationality Act of 1965 which laid the groundwork for U.S. immigration policy today.
+Johnson made the Apollo Moon landing program a national priority; enacted the Higher Education Act of 1965 which established federally insured student loans; and signed the Immigration and Nationality Act of 1965 which laid the groundwork for U.S. immigration policy today.
 Johnson's civil rights legacy was shaped by the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Civil Rights Act of 1968.
 Due to his domestic agenda, Johnson's presidency marked the peak of modern American liberalism in the 20th century.
 Johnson's foreign policy prioritized containment of communism, including in the ongoing Vietnam War.

 Johnson began his presidency with near-universal support, but his approval declined throughout his presidency as the public became frustrated with both the Vietnam War and domestic unrest, including race riots, increasing public skepticism with his reports and policies (coined the credibility gap), and increasing crime.
 Johnson initially sought to run for re-election in 1968; however, following disappointing results in the New Hampshire primary, he withdrew his candidacy.
 Johnson retired to his Texas ranch and kept a low public profile until he died in 1973.
 Public opinion and academic assessments of Johnson's legacy have fluctuated greatly.
 Historians and scholars rank Johnson in the upper tier for his accomplishments regarding domestic policy.
-His administration passed many major laws that made substantial changes in civil rights, health care, welfare, and education.
+His administration enacted several major laws that brought significant changes in the areas of civil rights, health care, welfare, and education.
 Conversely, Johnson is heavily criticized for his foreign policy, namely escalating American involvement in the Vietnam War.